ncatlab/nlab-content/pages/761.md

 The limit "3" on the connectivity hypothesis may be analyzed as "$1+2$", where $1$ is the categorical dimension of the fundamental groupoids we are considering and $2$ is a universal constant.
 This becomes evident when generalizing to [[higher homotopy van Kampen theorems]].

-In one proof of the theorem (due to Brown and coauthors), the number 3 arises from the Lebesgue covering dimension of $\mathbb{R}^2$.
+In one proof of the theorem (due to Brown and Razak, see below), the number 3 arises from the Lebesgue covering dimension of $\mathbb{R}^2$.
 This proof verifies the universal property for a coequaliser, using basic techniques: subdivide a path;  deform a subdivision so that it is product of paths joining points of $X_0$; subdivide a homotopy rel end points, and deform this subdivision so that _all_ subpaths join points of $X_0$; any composition of [[commutative square]]s in a groupoid is commutative.

 In another, more categorical proof explained in the next section, the number $3$ arises from the fact that 2-colimits can be computed using coproducts and [[descent objects]] of 2-truncated [[simplicial objects]].

 Note that the theorem about groupoids does _not_ reduce to a theorem about groups.
-For example, $X$ may be a connected space which is the union of two connected open sets whose intersection has 15 path components.
+For example, $X$ may be a connected space which is the union of two open sets each with many components and whose  intersection has many path components.
+Such examples arise commonly from applications to combinatorial group theory; consider for example a covering space of a wedge of spaces.
 Or the connected $X$ may be the union of 23 open sets whose three fold intersections have 123 path components.
 In each case the fundamental group one might want to calculate  is in the middle of this complicated combinatorial situation, but at least the theorem has turned a topological problem into a group theory and combinatorial problem, and the remarkable fact is that the fundamental groups are _completely_ determined by the theorem.
 This is an "anomaly" for traditional algebraic topology, where invariants relating adjacent dimensions may be determined by exact sequences which do not give complete information.
+The reason for the success seems to be that groupoids have structure in dimensions 0 and 1, and so can model the gluing of spaces.

-This suggests that [[higher homotopy van Kampen theorem]]s give new kinds of homotopical information, i.e. colimit theorems for higher homotopy invariants, which has proved to be so.
+This suggests that [[higher homotopy van Kampen theorem]]s could give new kinds of homotopical information, i.e. colimit theorems for higher homotopy invariants, which has proved to be so.

 ### Homotopy van Kampen theorem for groupoids